johannesugb/johannesugb.github.io/_posts/2021-06-17-why-do-opengl-proj-matrices-fail-in-vulkan.md

 I find these properties much less confusing in Vulkan.
 In Khronos' newer API, everything feels more consistent for its fixed-function steps, applying right-handed rules and performing everything in right-handed spaces.
 The only "downside" (if it could even be labeled as such) might be that a framebuffer space with its y-axis pointing down could be more confusing to some.
 However, taking Vulkan's NDC space into account (as shown in _Figure 4_), I think it just is the natural choice and makes sense, totally.

-## What Do Those Fixes Actually Do
+## What Do Those Initially Mentioned Strategies Actually Do

-Most of the fixes mentioned initially flip another axis of a given OpenGL-style projection matrix.
+Most of the strategies mentioned initially flip another axis of a given OpenGL-style projection matrix.
 In particular, this applies to the first three items from above:

 - Inverting the projection matrix' y-axis: `projMat[1][1] *= -1`,
 - Inverting the y coordinates in the vertex shader: `gl_Position.y = -gl_Position.y;`,